 Project: Cameron’s Story: ‘Project: Cameron’s Story’ is a local non-profit that collects new books for parents to read to their premature babies in the NICU.
 These books are distributed to NICUs in hospitals throughout our region and help parents and families to bond with their babies, even if they are unable to hold or touch them.
 The past three years, I’ve coordinated the book drive here at Mannix to collect books for ‘Project: Cameron’s Story,’ and I plan to continue doing so in the future!
 Books are small things that can make a big difference, especially in the lives of children and families going through a challenging time.
 I’m proud to play even a small role in helping to bring preemies and their families comfort and happiness through reading.

 Lake George Community Band: I play the clarinet and I’ve been a member of the Lake George Community Band for a few years now.
 I’m a big supporter of music and the arts and am glad to have the opportunity to play in a group with other community members – including my husband, a music teacher – who feel the same way.
 We put on a number of concerts throughout the year and play outdoors in Shepard Park in Lake George during the summer.
 It’s a great thing to be a part of, and a wonderful way to make music accessible to people of all ages in our community!

 Running for Various Causes: I’m a recreational runner, and I enjoy running races that support a variety of different causes.
-I’ve run many local races that help to raise funds for organizations and groups, including the Rotary 5k in Queensbury, the ADK 5k, the Saratoga Springs Half Marathon, the Lake George 5k, the Flashlight 5k, and others.
-I’m signed up to run the FoxTrot 10k in Glens Falls this spring!
+I’ve run many local races that help to raise funds for organizations and groups, including the Rotary 5k in Queensbury, the ADK 5k, the Lake George 5k, the Saratoga Springs Half Marathon, the FoxTrot 10k in Glens Falls, the Race to the Lakes 15k in Lake George, the Adirondack Distance Run, and others!